astronomer/docs/astro/test-and-troubleshoot-locally.md

 - `--webserver`
 - `--triggerer`

 To continue monitoring logs, run `astro dev logs --follow`.
 The `--follow` flag ensures that the latest logs continue to appear in your terminal window.
-For more information about this command, see [CLI Command Reference](cli/astro-dev-logs.md)
+For more information about this command, see [CLI command reference](cli/astro-dev-logs.md)

 ## Run Airflow CLI commands